domaindrivendev/Swashbuckle.AspNetCore/README.md

 > [!IMPORTANT]
 > Version 10.0 of Swashbuckle.AspNetCore introduces breaking changes due to upgrading our dependency on [Microsoft.OpenApi][microsoft-openapi]
 > to version 2.x.x to add support for generating OpenAPI 3.1 documents.
 Please see _[Migrating to Swashbuckle.AspNetCore v10][v10-migration]_ for more details.

+> [!IMPORTANT]
+> Version 11.0 of Swashbuckle.AspNetCore introduces breaking changes due to upgrading our dependency on [Microsoft.OpenApi][microsoft-openapi]
+> to version 3.x.x to add support for generating OpenAPI 3.2 documents.
+Please see _[Migrating to Swashbuckle.AspNetCore v11][v11-migration]_ for more details.

 ## Compatibility